 The Phases framework emphasizes research and writing that prepares you to communicate with an audience.
-The Cycles and Epicycles of Action Research
+A complementary framework is the Cycles and Epicycles of Action Research

-constitute a complementary framework, emphasizing reflection and dialogue through which you build a constituency around some course of action.
+, which emphasizes reflection and dialogue through which you build a constituency around some course of action.
 However, the distinction between the two kinds of research is not sharp.
-When following one of the frameworks, you may find yourself borrowing tools introduced under the other.
-You should feel free to develop your own synthesis of the two frameworks.
+When following one of the two frameworks, you may find yourself borrowing tools introduced under the other.
+You should feel free to develop your own synthesis of the frameworks.
 After all, Action Research builds from knowledge about the impact of actions that others have already taken and about the broader background for those actions.
 To gain this knowledge you need a systematic approach for your inquiries, such as moving through the phases of research.
 At the same time, research and writing under the Phases framework is directed towards influencing an audience about an issue that engages you.
 In these senses—influencing others or being engaged yourself—action is already in the picture.

 Each Phase of Research and Engagement is defined by a distinct goal, stated in the first person below.
 (The goals of the Phases are complemented by the goals of developing as a Reflective Practitioner

 that apply through the whole project.)
 Keep in mind, however, that the phases are overlapping

 .
 That is, allow yourself to revisit a phase later in light of the following:

 other people's responses to what you share with them; andwhat you learn in other phases (which may include seeing that you had not really met the goals of some earlier phases).

 Later phases (especially, F and I) may be started early if opportunities arise during your particular project.
 In general, however, because each phase builds on the ones before, it is best to start them in the order given.
 Moving through the sequence of phases below and allowing for iterative development should help you reflect on any prior conceptions of what you thought you ought